Robertguarneros/ATM/README.md

 - Show statistics of the position and corrected altitude when the departure (from 24L) starts turning
 - Show whether radial 234 is crossed when departing
 - Show IAS of departures at 850, 1500 and 3500 ft for both runways
-- Altitude corrected and IAS of traffic at threshold when departing at 24L and 06R
+- Show the corrected altitude and IAS of traffic at threshold when departing at 24L and 06R
-- Horizontal (stereographical) distance from departures to TMR-40 when departing from 24L
+- Calculate the horizontal (stereographical) distance from departures to TMR-40 when departing from 24L

 ## Overview of Project